fred-ai-security/ai-security-assurance-labs/llm-operations/llm-operations-handbook-engineering.md

 This handbook defines engineering procedures, controls, and operational workflows for managing large language models (LLMs) in secure environments.
 It documents processes for model intake, supply-chain verification, static analysis, safety evaluation, risk classification, red teaming, and operational deployment.
 The objective is to establish a standardized and repeatable approach to handling third-party and internally developed models, ensuring integrity, safety, reliability, and governance alignment.

+This handbook provides an engineering-oriented, end-to-end operational view of LLM security controls.
+Detailed procedures, templates, and examples for each stage are maintained in their respective modules (e.g., `model-supply-chain/`, `static-analysis/`, `red-teaming/`).

 ---

 ## 2. Model Intake Architecture